 - Money/cash.
 If you want to buy food from the Indian family, you have to take cash.
 They have great Indian tacos.
 But you need cash.
 It’s also cheaper to pay cash in the village.
 When you pay a credit/debit card, it’s extra fee.
 For instance, helicopter costs 95 when you pay by card, instead of 85 (cash).

-- Map.
+- Map/Book.
 It is not necessary for your hike to Havasu Falls.
 The trail is well marked.
 But it’s worth having a map of this area; they contain a lot of exciting information.
+It is worth reading a book while rocking in a hammock.
+We recommend the following books on the Havasu Falls history and the Havasupai tribe.
+It is excellent to know and be aware of this place and its history.

 - Toothbrush and toothpaste.
 Small travel kit is enough for 3 days camping.